 We cannot enroll anyone for less than the full ten days of the Conference.
 Applicants must be at least eighteen years of age.

-N.B.: Applicants submit their top choices for workshop leader upon acceptance to the Conference, noting it on their deposit/confirmation form.
+N.B.: Applicants submit their top choices for workshop leader upon acceptance to the Conference, noting it on the deposit/confirmation form.
 Participants are then assigned to a workshop based on our commitment to giving all attendees one of their choices.

 General Contributor & Auditor Applicants